The Adventures of Sherlock Holmes

 Sigerson is jealous of his older brother Sherlock, whom he calls "Sheer-luck", and considers himself the smarter sibling.
 (The elder brother Mycroft goes unmentioned.)
 His big break, he thinks, will be solving a crime that Sherlock couldn't figure out.

-Also starring are comic actors Madeline Kahn, Marty Feldman and Dom Deluise.
+Also starring are comic actors Madeline Kahn, Marty Feldman and Dom DeLuise.

-But there are at least two cast connections to serious Sherlockian tradition: Thorley Walters sends up the Watson role he essayed alongside Christopher Lee in 1962 and Douglas Wilmer appears as Sherlock, reprising his role as Holmes from the first season of a 1960s British TV series.
+But there are at least two cast connections to the serious Sherlockian tradition: Thorley Walters sends up the Watson role he essayed alongside Christopher Lee in 1962 and Douglas Wilmer appears as Sherlock, reprising his role as Holmes from the first season of a 1960s British TV series.

 Nearly stealing the show though is veteran British character actor Leo McKern (of Rumpole fame) as the villainous Moriarty.